 Discover black pearls

 The waters of French Polynesia are home to the most exquisitely coloured pearls in the world.
-These jet-black beauties can be seen on a visit to a local pearl farm, in the islands’ many shops handcrafted into magnificent jewellery, or in museums such as the Robert Wan Pearl Museum in Tahiti.
+These jet-black beauties can be seen on a visit to a local pearl farm from your South Pacific cruise, in the islands’ many shops handcrafted into magnificent jewellery, or in museums such as the Robert Wan Pearl Museum in Tahiti.
 Learn how these striking black pearls were created and what makes them so special.